Care after giving birth

 Car seats

 It is your responsibility to ensure your baby goes home in a properly fitted car seat.
-Incorrect or inappropriate use of child car restraints increases the risk of injury to a child in a crash.
+Incorrect or inappropriate use of child car restraints increases the risk of injury to a child in the event of a crash.
 For more information click here.

 Resources